How the Supreme Court ruling will gut the EPA's ability to fight the climate crisis - KTVZ

 “Prior to today, the court would look at [an agency] and say ‘this decision is within your lane and expertise and we’re going to defer to your technical decision here,'” said Jay Duffy, an attorney and expert on power plant emissions at the Clean Air Task Force.
 “Today, unless the actual rule you have chosen has been clearly authorized by the Congress, you don’t have the authority to do it.”

-Duffy said that as agencies craft new rules, they will have to go back to Congress to get explicit authorization, assuming Congress deems it important.
+Duffy said that as agencies craft new rules, they will have to go back to Congress to get explicit authorization, assuming the court deems it important.

 “It’s surprisingly unprincipled,” Duffy said.
 “It’s a can of worms that has been opened and without much guidance as to how important is important.
 How major is major?
 I think it could create a lot of problems.”